2006 November 23 - West Coast Park

 Recent reports on sightings of migratory birds at SBWR brought me to the area.

-Just within the farm opposite SBWR, saw some scaly-breasted munias collecting building materials, moving busily in and out of the palm trees.
+Just within the farm opposite SBWR, saw some scaly-breasted munias collecting nesting materials, moving busily in and out of the palm trees.

 Somewhere near hide 1B, saw a sunbird with orangey feet and gape.
 Suspect it to be a juvenile female plain-throated.